-The guidelines apply to the insured depository institutions that the FDIC supervises (i.e., insured State nonmember banks and insured branches of foreign banks) and also to other insured depository institutions with respect to which the FDIC makes material supervisory determinations.
+The Guidelines apply to the insured depository institutions that the FDIC supervises (i.e., insured State nonmember banks, insured branches of foreign banks, and state savings associations), and to other insured depository institutions for which the FDIC makes material supervisory determinations.

 (a) CAMELS ratings under the Uniform Financial Institutions Rating System;

-(b) IT ratings under the Uniform Interagency Rating System for Data Processing Operations;
+(b) IT ratings under the Uniform Rating System for Information Technology;

 (c) Trust ratings under the Uniform Interagency Trust Rating System;

 (d) CRA ratings under the Revised Uniform Interagency Community Reinvestment Act Assessment Rating System;

 (e) Consumer compliance ratings under the Uniform Interagency Consumer Compliance Rating System;